bmmpxf/suite/docs/usermanual/source/cartography/ysld/reference/rules.rst

    :class: non-responsive
    :header-rows: 1
    :stub-columns: 1
-   :widths: 20 10 70
+   :widths: 20 10 50 20

    * - Property
      - Required?
      - Description
+     - Default value
    * - ``name``
      - No
      - Internal reference to the rule.
 It is recommended that the value be lower case and contain no spaces.
+     - Blank
    * - ``title``
      - No
      - Human-readable description of what the rule accomplishes.
+     - Blank
    * - ``filter``
      - No
      - :ref:`Filter <cartography.ysld.reference.filters>` expression which will need to evaluate to be true for the symbolizer(s) to be applied.
+Cannot be used with ``else``.
+     - Blank (will apply to all features)
    * - ``else``
      - No
+     - Specifies whether the rule will be an "else" rule.
+An else rule applies when, due to filters, no other rule applies.
+Options are ``true`` or ``false`` and must be lowercase.
+Cannot be used with ``filter``.
-     - TBD
+     - false
    * - ``scale``
      - No
      - :ref:`Scale <cartography.ysld.reference.scale>` boundaries showing at what scales (related to zoom levels) the rule will be applied.